Jacob Stallings Player Props: Marlins vs. Yankees

 Yankees Pitching Rankings

-- The 8.9 strikeouts per nine innings put together by the Yankees pitching staff ranks 13th in the league.
+- The 8.9 strikeouts per nine innings compiled by the Yankees pitching staff ranks 13th in MLB.

-- The Yankees have a 3.98 team ERA that ranks 11th across all MLB pitching staffs.
+- The Yankees have the 10th-ranked team ERA among all MLB pitching staffs (3.98).

 © 2023 Data Skrive.
 All rights reserved.